 - a Diagnostic test to be used at the beginning of the year. - End-of-unit tests, including listening, vocabulary, grammar, reading, writing and communication activities at three levels: basic, standard and higher.
-There is also a speaking test for each unit. - End-of-term and End-of-year tests at three levels: basic, standard and higher. - Five-minute tests covering language from the vocabulary and language focus lessons. - Parallel (A/B) tests are also offered to prevent copying.
-An audio CD element is included, with recordings for all the listening tasks, which can be played on a CD player.
+There is also a speaking test for each unit. - End-of-term and End-of-year tests at three levels: basic, standard and higher. - Five-minute tests covering language from the vocabulary and language focus lessons. - Parallel (A/B) tests are also offered to prevent copying. - Audio with recordings for all the listening tasks.